nyxnor/onionjuggler/README.md

 [![Just works](https://img.shields.io/badge/works-on_my_machine-darkred.svg?style=flat)](https://en.wikipedia.org/wiki/Typewriter)

-### Feature-rich Onion Service manager for UNIX-like operating systems written in POSIX conformant shellscript
+### Feature-rich onion service manager for UNIX-like operating systems written in POSIX compliant shellscript

-OnionJuggler is a collection of Onion Services features implemented for Unix-like systems following the Portable Operating System Interface standard.
+OnionJuggler is a minimal requirement, portable collection of scripts and documentation to help the service operator juggle (manage) his onion(s).

 **WARNING: `do not trust this repo yet`, backup your hs keys in another location.
 This project has not been released and should be considered for development only.**